CaseyHercules/InterphazePocketScholar/README.md

-# Interphaze Pocket Scholar - Place to update your interphaze Character
+# Interphaze Pocket Scholar
-Hopefully will replace the wordpress version
+The place to update your Interphaze Character Hopefully will replace the WordPress site